 In addition, surgery should only be considered if you doctor can pinpoint the source of your pain.

 Surgery is not a last resort treatment option "when all else fails."
 Some patients are not candidates for surgery, even though they have significant pain and other treatments have not worked.
-Some types of chronic low back pain simply can not be treated with surgery.
+Some types of chronic low back pain simply cannot be treated with surgery.

 Spinal fusion eliminates motion between vertebral segments.
 It is an option when motion is the source of pain.
-For example, your doctor may recommend spinal fusion if you have spinal instability, a bad curvature (scoliosis), or severe degeneration of one or more of your disks.
-The theory is if the painful spine segments do not move, they should not hurt.
+For example, your doctor may recommend spinal fusion if you have spinal instability, a curvature (scoliosis), or severe degeneration of one or more of your disks.
+The theory is that if the painful spine segments do not move, they should not hurt.